A Woman's Worth

 What do you desire?

 First, let me say that when I hear the word desire my mind doesn’t think goals, but instead heads in the direction of a more intimate way of thinking…

-Noun: a strong feeling of wanting to have something or wishing for something to happen.
+Noun: a strong feeling of wanting to have somet or wishing for something to happen.

 Verb: strongly wish for or want (something)

-The more I think about what else I desire, the more I realize I put the needs of everyone else in front of me.
-I’m so busy managing the lives and emotions of those in my life before my own, that I don’t take the time to get to the real desires that I have.
+The more I think about what else I desire, the more I realize I put the needs of everyone else ahead of my own.
+I’m so busy managing the lives and emotions of everyone else in my life, that I don’t take the time to get to the real desires that I have buried inside.
 When the question was raised, each time by a different voice, I found myself stumped.
 What do I desire?
 Aside from everyone and anything else, what do I want for me?
 I can admit a sense of panic is there, because like I said, you attract what you want and If you don’t know what you want, how will you get it?

 Through talking with my good friend and intimacy expert, Colette Davenport , she had me realize the significance of personal desire.
 She says, "We all know self-care is a hot topic right now.
 But how far are women going with KNOWING themselves?
 What are our deepest desires?
 If we don’t know, at a soul-level, what we want and need, we (and our partners) can’t honor and care for those desires.”
 Colette believes the first step in being fully satisfied as a woman is knowing what you desire.
 She says knowing this gives us the courage to trust ourselves and be confident.
 Courage, trust, and confidence?
 That sounds like a pretty sexy trifecta.